sunnysideup/silverstripe-found-it-already/README.md

 # how to contribute

 We welcome contributions from anyone of any kind.

 This could be code changes, but also designs, UX recommendations, translations, etc...

-Ultimately, we would like to keep some editorial control so we recommend that before you start, you have a quick chat with us so you do not end up doing something that is already being done by someone else OR something like that.
+Ultimately, we would like to keep some editorial control so we recommend that, before you start, you have a quick chat with us so you do not end up doing something that is already being done by someone else or something that requires some discussion.

 ## developers

-1. request access to the private repos referenced in the root `composer.json` file
-2. install this project like you would install any SilverStripe project - see `https://docs.silverstripe.org/en/5`
-3. fork any of the modules you would like to change and contact us if you need help in any way or if you would like to discuss your plans.
-4. update the root `composer.json` file to use your fork(s).
-You may also need to change any vendor modules that refers to the original module (TBC).
-5. once you are happy with the results, create a pull request from your forked module into the original module.
-6. after another developer reviews your changes, they will then be merged (unless they are unsuitable, require changes to be accepted).
+Contact `yes@found-it-already.com` to get more details.

 ## testers

-Contact yes `@found-it-already.com` to get more details.
+Contact `yes@found-it-already.com` to get more details.

 ## designers

-Contact yes `@found-it-already.com` to get more details.
+Contact `yes@found-it-already.com` to get more details.

 ## translators

-Contact yes `@found-it-already.com` to get more details.
+Contact `yes@found-it-already.com` to get more details.

 # Our approach